I have friends (jerks) who live in Florida (double-jerks) who often post their local weather conditions (paradise) on social media (witchcraft).

 Is it cold in Rjukan?
 Of course it is; we’re talking Norway.
 My question is what was the expression on the town founders faces when that first March rolled around and the world went all “30 Days of Night” on them.

-Page 2 of 2 - Right now there’s snow on the ground.
+Right now there’s snow on the ground.
 Here, and most probably in Rjukan.
 So why do I continue to live in the Midwest when in Florida it’s currently warm enough to wear flip-flops?
 Because of the awesome barbecue.
 Like you really had to ask.

 Jason Offutt writes this column for The Examiner.